cheukming0607/web-scraping-practice_endclothing/README.md

 ### Using product count to calculate the number of pages
 [<img src="product_count.png" width="50%"/>](product_count.png)

+*The product counter of a page*

 After having all the departments and color combinations of clothes, we need to know how many pages each combination has.
 Therefore, we have to get the product counter first, then divide it by 120, which is the number of products shown on each page.
 Then we can repeatedly request the webpage by only changing the "page" parameter like this:

     driver.get(F"https://www.endclothing.com/ca/clothing?colour={color_name}&department={dept_name}&page={page_number}")

 ### Point to a product card first, then point to the useful information
 [<img src="product_card.png" width="50%"/>](product_card.png)

+*The product card element on a webpage*

 When doing web scrapping, there are many elements that share the same ID.
 Therefore, I try to point to the ID of each product card first.
 After receiving each product card, I point to the name, color, and price of each product card with the following code:
 Point to each product card: